Scroll Top

 • The time horizon focuses primarily on the first three years post-acceleration, allowing for short- to mid-term outcome analysis (e.g., survival, funding trajectory).

-This careful filtering ensures that the dataset reflects only those companies that were actively shaped by these two corporate accelerators.
+This careful filtering ensures that the database reflects only those companies that were actively shaped by these two corporate accelerators.

-The dataset was structured and standardised to facilitate clean, interpretable analysis using linear regression and ANOVA models.
-Funding amounts were normalised in U.S. dollars to ensure consistency across geographic contexts.
+The database was structured and standardised to facilitate clean, interpretable analysis using ANOVA models and other miscellaneous binary indicators.
+Funding amounts were normalised in millions of U.S. dollars to ensure consistency across geographic contexts.
 Categorical variables—such as accelerator participation, survival status, and IPO status—were encoded as binary indicators (0 or 1), making them statistically testable within common modelling frameworks.

 IPO outcomes and closure status were observed only once per startup within the recorded timeframe, generally corresponding to the first three years post-acceleration.
 This short-to-mid-term focus enables the evaluation of early program impact without conflating it with longer-term business dynamics.